Superklok/JavaScriptStrings/JavaScriptValidPalindrome.md

 ## Explanation:

-I've created a function expression, using ES6 syntax, that is defined by an anonymous function that accepts `s` as a string of words.
+I've built a function expression, using ES6 syntax, that is defined by an anonymous function that accepts `s` as a string of words.
 <br/>

 Within the anonymous function, I establish a variable for the input string called `sanitizedString` which takes the string `s` and applies the string prototype method `replace` to remove the non-alphanumeric characters with the help of regex.